Skip to content

 You’ll see a “Font size” setting with a dropdown menu next to it.
 Click it to reveal options like “Small,” “Medium,” “Large,” and “Very large.”

-Choose the size that feels best for you.
-As you pick a new size, the text in the settings page itself will change.
-This gives you a live preview of how text will look.
+Users select a text size that feels best.
+As a user picks a new size, the text in the settings page changes, providing a live preview of how the text will appear.

 Microsoft Edge browser settings for adjusting font and text size.